 Get stats out early and pressure your opponent.
 If they’re having to deal with threats constantly, they’ll hopefully end up running out of ways to deal with it, and at that point you’re in a very good place.

-Ritual Chopper is a great option early on to keep the board on your side or go face.
+Ritual Chopper is also a great option early on to keep the board on your side or go face.
 It’s only a 1 attack weapon, but the turn you play it you Invoke Galakrond, meaning your Hero gains +3 attack.
 Make sure you’ve got a target in mind when you play this card, because your Attack will go back down to 1 after your turn ends.
 Keep enemy boards clear of threats and start building up your own squad of minions.
-SN1P-SN4P can magnetise onto Eternium Rover or be played on its own at 3 mana, and getting a Frothing Berserker on board before your opponent can deal with it can snowball out of control extremely easily.
+Try to get your Galakrond, the Unbreakable Invoked as much as possible early on, as it'll make your future plays far easier, and use your variety of Rush minions and weapons to ensure constant board control.

 Mid Game: Hopefully, you’re on the front foot here.
 Keep playing cards that Invoke Galakrond, like Awaken! and Shield of Galakrond, and remember you gain +3 attack that turn every time you Invoke.
-Dragonmaw Poacher is a must-play if your enemy plays a Dragon, as a 4 mana 8/8 with Rush is the most ridiculous card we’ve seen in quite some time.
-There’ll be a lot of Dragons about too, so keep an eye out for this Battlecry activator.
+Faceless Corruptor can turn one of your weaker minions, like your 1/1 Lackeys you'll be generating, into a 4/4 with Rush, giving you extra chances to take the board.

 You’re trying to hit face as much as you can in the mid-game.
 If you can end it now, absolutely do it.
 Keep counting for lethal damage and pressuring the board with your own Rush and Charge minions.
 Restless Mummy is a massively strong play and can clear off enemy Taunts if needed, and Scion of Ruin offers a huge 9/6 worth of stats with Rush for just 3 mana if you’ve Invoked two times so far.
 Your tempo cards are enormous, and you want to be forcing your enemies to deal with them constantly.

 Late Game: Galakrond, the Unbreakable is obviously what you want to play late on.
 Draw him with Kronx Dragonhoof or play him if you’ve already got him.
 If you’re fully Invoked, you draw 4 minions and give them all +4/+4, which offers a ridiculous amount of potential damage late on.
-Leeroy Jenkins gets 10 direct damage.
-Kor'kron Elite gets 8.
-If you’ve equipped your Overlord's Whip, Grommash Hellscream offers 14 damage to face with that buff.
+Kor'kron Elite gets 8 direct damage.
+All your Rush minions will kill an enemy and pose a huge threat.
 At this point, every minion you play should be aiming to finish your opponent.
 Even if all that Charge damage isn’t enough, Kronx Dragonhoof can take your opponent down completely if you’ve turned into Galakrond already.
 His Devastations can hit face as well as clear enemy minions, meaning you can push even more damage to finally finish the game.
 This is your final gambit though - if an opponent can survive this you’re in big trouble and will probably get outvalued, so make all this damage count.

 Galakrond Tempo Warrior Mulligan Guide